wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    Many of the specialized terms used in this document are defined in DNS Terminology [RFC7719].

-Fujiwara, et al.        Expires December 29, 2016               [Page 3]

-Internet-Draft              NSEC/NSEC3 usage                   June 2016

    The key words "Closest Encloser" and "Source of Synthesis" in this document are to be interpreted as described in[RFC4592].

    "Closest Encloser" is also defined in NSEC3 [RFC5155], as is "Next closer name".

+Fujiwara, et al.        Expires February 2, 2017                [Page 3]

+Internet-Draft              NSEC/NSEC3 usage                 August 2016

 3. Problem Statement